Engee documentation

 Description

-The PSS Search and Frequency Correction unit receives a 5G baseband NR downlink signal at the input and performs a PSS search and a rough estimate of the frequency offset by performing the following steps:
+Block PSS Search and Frequency Offset Correction receives the 5G downlink signal of the NR baseband at the input and performs a PSS search and a rough estimate of the frequency offset by performing the following steps:

 • The frequency shift of the received signal to the intended frequency shift.
 The estimated shifts are located at a distance of half of the subcarrier frequency from each other.